loschsoftware/dc/README.md

-# LoschScript Command Line Compiler (lsc.exe)
+# Dassie Command Line Compiler (dc.exe)
-A .NET Framework implementation of a LoschScript compiler.
-For more information about the language, visit the [lsdocs](https://github.com/loschsoftware/lsdocs) repository.
+A .NET Framework implementation of a Dassie compiler.
+For more information about the language, visit the [dassie](https://github.com/loschsoftware/dassie) repository.